 K-12 education, WIC, Medicaid for illegal immigrants brought as children adds up to large price tag

 On his Fox News show last week, Tucker Carlson took on the illegal immigrants who shouted down House Democratic leader Nancy Pelosi at her press conference, saying most are “benefiting in a lot of ways from U.S. society, which is the richest in the world.”

-On a Facebook page called DACA Dreamers Only, several young adults who are in DACA insist they’ve worked for everything they’ve gotten, and haven’t received any government handouts.
+On a Facebook page called DACA Dreamers Only, several young adults who are in DACA — the Deferred Action for Childhood Arrivals program — insist they've worked for everything they've gotten, and haven't received any government handouts.

 "All day long I hear ppl say 'illegals get free health insurance, Medicaid, food stamps, welfare.'
 Anyone's state gives out free welfare services?
 I know mine don't," one person wrote.

 "It is common knowledge that we can't take advantage of many of the programs such as welfare and Medicare, yet many believe that we do.
 We are not taking advantage of anyone and all we want is a chance," another one wrote.